lijiawang1/reproducibility_materials/README.md

 <!--
 Describe how to use the materials provided to reproduce analyses in the manuscript.
 Additional details can be provided in file(s) accompanying the reproducibility materials.
 If no workflow is provided, please state this and say why (e.g., if the paper contains no computational work).
 -->
+For GitHub user, In order to fully download the large file "aggExprs_scMerge.rds", the user must clone the repository to their local device.

 Each R code file can be run individually as they contain all the necessary functions required for execution.

 Before these running the R files ("M.1 feature.R","M.2 feature.R","M.3 feature.R","M.4 feature.R","Table 1 results.R","Figure 6 results.R"), please ensure that the user specifies the path to the entire folder, currently named "reproducibility_materials".
 This can be done by modifying the code "setwd("...")" to reflect the correct directory where the "reproducibility_materials" folder is located.
 Ensuring that the path is correctly specified will allow the R files to access the necessary files and directories for execution.